Alipex-spuier/project-photos/README.md

 # project-photos
-This is my project iimage hosting
+This is my project image hosting

 ## img home
 ```